aliahmadcse/Books-Recommendor/README.md

 5. Fire up vscode integrated terminal.

 6. Run: $ **pipenv install --ignore-pipfile** to create the same virtual environment on your machine as needed.
-You might need to install pipenv first by running $ _pip install pipenv globally_.
+You might need to install pipenv globally first by running $ **pip install pipenv**.

 7. Vscode will detect the virtual environment and activate it.
 You might need to reload it once.

-8. Once the virtual environment is activated, run \$ _flask run_.
+8. Once the virtual environment is activated, run $ **flask run**.

-9. Your application will be start serving at port _5000_.
+9. Your application will be start serving at port **5000**.

 10. At home page, you will see some random books and a search box.